 Debugging Binaries with GDB

-GDB is shipped with the GNU toolset.
-It is a debugging tool used in Linux environments.
-The term GDB stands for GNU Debugger.
-In our previous protostar stack0 walkthrough tutorial, we used GDB many times.
-So in this post, I'm going to explain how to use a Linux debugger for debugging and analyzing a binary file.
+So in this post, I'm going to explain how to use a Linux debugger for debugging and analyze a binary file.
 If you are planning to learn reverse engineering, malware analysis, or exploit development you must be familiar with debuggers.
-To understand the Disassembly and stack etc, I suggest you read the following tutorialsStarting the debugging.

-We can open a binary inside GDB with the command gdb ./[binary_file].
+.
 Here binary_name is the name of the file we want to debug.
 You may see the following screen after this command.

 gdb -q ./stack0